April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 This philosophy is down right terrifying…..
 Furthermore, this philosophy represents a major generational gap between older and younger Americans.

-“Don’t complain,” don’t inspire fear in the market because that days trades will go down… This rhetoric is beyond alarming……..
-This culture and attitude on Wall Street, is scary for young Americans for a variety of reasons.
+“Don’t complain,” don’t inspire fear in the market because that days trades will go down… This type of rhetoric is very alarming……..
+This culture and attitude on Wall Street, is scary for young Americans, looking to the future, for a variety of reasons.

 Jim Cramer is one of the smartest and most respected minds on Wall Street.
 This is a man with over 30 years experience, essentially saying; “never complain,” because it hurts investors confidence…….